Chidozieokoye/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the Windows 10 virtual machine, I use PowerShell to initiate a DHCP request to obtain a new IP address from the network’s DHCP server.
-Wireshark is used to capture and analyze the DHCP traffic, which includes the DHCP Discover, Offer, Request, and Acknowledge (DORA) process.
-This allows me to observe the communication between the VM and the DHCP server as the new IP address is assigned, including the exchange of DHCP packets that handle IP address allocation and configuration settings for the Windows 10 VM.
+From the Windows 10 virtual machine, I used PowerShell to initiate a DHCP request to obtain a new IP address from the network’s DHCP server.
+At the same time, I ran Wireshark to capture and analyze the DHCP traffic, including the DHCP Discover, Offer, Request, and Acknowledge (DORA) process.
+This allowed me to observe the communication between the VM and the DHCP server as the new IP address was assigned, including the exchange of DHCP packets that handled the IP address allocation and configuration settings for the Windows 10 VM.
 </p>
 <br />